singhalsrishty/cache-maven-reactor/README.md

 	- * Ehcache

 ## Approach selection
-- use * mvn package -Pspringcache * to use approach 1
+- use * mvn clean install -Pspringcache * to use approach 1
-- use * mvn package -Pehcache * to use approach 2
+- use * mvn clean install -Pehcache * to use approach 2

 ## Endpoints